Site investigations types

 If you have any questions about our site investigation activities please contact us.

-Arborist assessments are being carried out on a number of trees along the project alignment.
-Arborist assessments will document the size and health of trees, their proximity to the project alignment and assess the potential impact of the project on nearby trees.
+Arborist assessments were carried out on a number of trees along the project alignment.
+Arborist assessments documented the size and health of trees, their proximity to the project alignment and assessed the potential impact of the project on nearby trees.

-The information gathered from the tree assessments will inform project planning, including identifying and minimising potential impacts to trees from construction and operation of the new rail line.
+The information gathered from the tree assessments informed project planning, including identifying and minimising potential impacts to trees from construction and operation of the new rail line.

-Assessments are being undertaken in public areas along the project alignment, between Kensington and South Yarra, by a team of up to four arborists.
-The studies will involve:
+Assessments were undertaken in public areas along the project alignment, between Kensington and South Yarra, by a team of up to four arborists.
+The studies involved:

 - Visual inspections to determine tree health, including evidence of insect infestation, soil pathogens and fungus.